To celebrate International Women’s Day Brentford FC held a conference to discuss how the club can attract more female fans.

-Football clubs are, and always will be, pillars in our communities.
-Families attending games is nothing new.
-The way in which clubs now attract and engage with families has, however, changed.
+“Football clubs are, and always will be, pillars in our communities.
+Families attending games is nothing new,” said Monique.

-Clubs now actively seek to engage with communities -families account for a large proportion of a community — therefore family-oriented atmospheres on both matchdays and non-matchdays are incredibly important.
+“Clubs now actively seek to engage with communities -families account for a large portion of that community – so family-oriented atmospheres matchdays are incredibly important.”

-Marketing strategy is key to achieving this growth.
-The consensus during the conference was good marketing and an inclusive mentality are the best ways Brentford can attract more people.
+The consensus, during the conference, was good marketing and an inclusive mentality are the best ways Brentford can attract more people.

 “The fact it will be in Hounslow — one of the most diverse areas in London — is fantastic.
-We want to attract people of all backgrounds to the club,” Monique explained.
+We want to attract people of all backgrounds to the club.

 One of the suggested ideas, specifically targeting women, from the event seemed to have left a good impression on her.